As a someone whose primary tools are words, I am always interested in where these critical implements originated and how they continue to evolve.

 - There are no masculine nouns for certain professions like maid or seamstress in English.

 - The longest word in the English language that is commonly used and does not contain any letter that is repeated is “copyrightable.”

 - “Queueing” is the only word in the English language with five consecutive vowels appearing in it.

 - China has more English speaking people than the United States of America!

-- Over 80 different spellings of Shakespeare’s name have been documented, and it is interesting to note that he has used different spellings in all his six known signatures.
+- Over 80 different spellings of Shakespeare’s name have been documented, and it is interesting to note that he has used various spellings in all his six known signatures.

 - The printing press was first invented by Johannes Gutenberg around 1439 in Germany.
 Each letter’s mirror image was carved in relief on a small block.
-Words were formed when blocks, which were easily movable, were arranged to form different words.
-The words were separated with the help of blank spaces, and this gave rise to a line of type and a number of such lines of type gave rise to a page.
+Words were formed when blocks, which were quickly movable, were arranged to form different words.
+The words were separated with the help of blank spaces, and this gave rise to a line of type, and some such lines of type gave rise to a page.

 - With the help of some borrowed money, Gutenberg started the “Bible Revolution” in the year 1452, wherein 200 copies of the two-volume Gutenberg Bible were printed, out of which only a small number of them were printed on vellum.”

 - By the year 1500, 13 million books were being circulated in Europe that was populated with 100 million people then.

 - The Gutenberg Bibles were expensive and beautiful and were sold at the 1455 Frankfurt Book Fair, where each one was equal to the amount an average clerk got his salary in three years.
 About 50 of these Bibles survive today.

 - The written English used in the official documents at the Court of Chancery, a court of equity in England and Wales, was what set a standard in grammar and vocabulary, and that’s where the term “Chancery English” originated.